 - A comprehensive Site Logistics and Traffic Management Plan shall be produced and re-viewed at regular intervals, as a minimum on a monthly basis.

 - The plan is to detail strategic access routes and local access routes to be followed.
 Strategic access routes shall be recorded clearly on a map, and communicated to drivers and contractors using the plan.

 - Contractors shall communicate logistics arrangements to their supply chain.

 - The plan shall consider site suitability for safer vehicles inclusive of:

 - Approach angle

 - Material type

 - Rutting and bumps

-- Water.

 - Crash map (www.crashmap.co.uk), or equivalent, to be incorporated into the plan.

 - Safest 'last mile' vehicle routes to and from site shall be established and incorporated into the plan.

 - The planned route to the project, where possible, shall avoid areas that may increase the traffic risk to vulnerable road users.
 As such, avoid routes that pass:

 - Residential areas

 - Schools

 - Hospitals

 - Health centres

 - Community centres

 - Sports facilities

 - Public transport infrastructure

 - Cycle superhighways

 - Bus stops.

 - Site deliveries and collections are to be agreed, communicated and carefully managed by scheduling them in a manner that consciously avoids, where possible, the most congested times of the day, and in a way that is sensitive to local community. - A delivery management system shall be employed.
-This can be either electronic or paper based. - Consideration shall be given to vehicles or site plant leaving the project with mud on wheels.
+This can be either electronic or paper based.